CLRX/CLRX-mirror/doc/ClrxAsmRocm.md

 This pseudo-op must be inside kernel configuration (`.config`).
 Define value of the PGMRSRC2.
 If dimensions is set then bits that controls dimension setup will be ignored.
 SCRATCH_EN bit will be ignored.

+### .pgmrsrc3

+Syntax: .pgmrsrc3 VALUE

+This pseudo-op must be inside kernel configuration (`.config`).
+Define value of the PGMRSRC3 (only for GCN1.5 Navi).

 ### .printf